Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: The enhanced algorithm

 Given the set $F\subseteq F^*$ of revealed arcs, we will try to find out whether $F$ already contains the support of an optimal solution.
 This motivates the following definition.
 We say that the (not necessarily nonnegative) vector $x:E\rightarrow \R$ is {\sl $F$-tight}, if $x_{ij}=0$ whenever $ij\notin F$ and there exists a potential vector $\pi:V\rightarrow \R$ with

 For example, any optimal solution is $F^*$-tight by Lemma~\ref{lem:canon-F}.
-Notice that an $F$-tight vector $f$ is not necessarily $F$-optimal as (\ref{cond:F-opt}) might be violated for edges in $E_f^F\setminus \ole F$ and also since $Ex_b(f)>0$ is allowed.
-On the other hand, an $F$-optimal vector is not necessarily $F$-tight as it can be nonzero on $E\setminus F$.
+Notice that an $F$-tight vector $f$ is not necessarily $F$-optimal as (\ref{cond:F-opt}) might be violated for edges in $E_f^F\setminus \ole F$ and also since $Ex_b(f)>0$ is allowed (note that $\rho_f\equiv b$ is equivalent to $Ex_b(f)=0$).
+Conversely, an $F$-optimal vector is not necessarily $F$-tight as it can be nonzero on $E\setminus F$.

 Given $F$ and some node demands $\hat b:V\rightarrow \R$, we would like to find an $F$-tight $x$ with $Ex_{\hat b}(x)=0$.
 This is equivalent to finding a feasible solution $(x,\pi)$ to the following system: